donnay/interesting-octopus/src/pages/index.md

     col_number: three
     grid_items:
       - title: Rules
-        content: >-
-          The Caudex Regulum, the book of Rules.
-Who should read ...
+        content: 'The Caudex Regulum, the book of Rules.
+Who should read ...'
         actions:
           - label: See how to play the game
             url: /docs/characters/
             style: link
       - title: Knowledge
-        content: >-
-          The Caudex Centia, the book of knowledge.
-Who should read ...
+        content: 'The Caudex Centia, the book of knowledge.
+Who should read ...'
         actions:
           - label: Learn about the universe
             url: /docs/history/
             style: link
       - title: Character Races
         content: >-
           There are several Character Playable Races from different and unusual worlds.
 Read them all and choose you favourite.
         actions:
           - label: See Player Races
             url: /races